amj1337/Crypto-Dashboard/README.md

 ## Installation

-Make sure to have all the following packages installed : pandas,matplotlib,streamlit,quandl,datetime.
+Make sure to have all the following python packages installed : pandas,matplotlib,streamlit,quandl,datetime.

 Installation command for Anaconda prompt :
 ```bash